artdent/nestjs-rate-limit/README.md

 By default, the rate limiter will limit requests to 4 requests per 1 second window, using an in memory cache.

-To change the settings for `nestjs-rate-limiter`, you can define a `RateLimiterModuleOptions` object when registering the module:
+To change the settings for `nestjs-rate-limit`, you can define a `RateLimiterModuleOptions` object when registering the module:

 > app.module.ts